Best Firm Mattress

 2. Helix Sleep

-($900 for a Queen mattress.
+($900 for a Queen size.
 Click here and use our code: MFT50 to save $50 on a Helix Sleep)

 The Helix Sleep is one of the first online-only brands of mattresses that offer customers personalized or customized sleep.
 Foam combinations and firmness and density levels, as well as the order of layers, vary from one person to another.

 Helix Sleep’s level of firmness can be customized from 3 to 9; 10 being the most firm.
-The Medium firmness configuration of mattress will most likely suit all sleeper types.
+The Medium firmness configuration will most likely suit all sleeper types.

 Overall, it provides good support and is very comfortable regardless of your sleeping position.
 It also comes in two design options – Blended and Split.
 This takes into consideration your own sleeping preferences and integrates that into the mattress configuration and construction to provide you and your partner the firmness level and comfort you require.